valecanto/sql-docs/azure-sql/database/json-features.md

 ## Transforming JSON into tabular format

-Azure SQL Database and Azure SQL Managed Instance also let you transform JSON collections into tabular format and load or query JSON data.
+You can transform JSON collections into tabular format and load or query JSON data.

 OPENJSON is a table-value function that parses JSON text, locates an array of JSON objects, iterates through the elements of the array, and returns one row in the output result for each element of the array.